-In the vacation rental market, guests make booking decisions within seconds of viewing your listing's hero photo.
+Cover image for 15 Design-Forward Vacation Rental Ideas to Transform Your Space In the vacation rental market, guests make booking decisions within seconds of viewing your listing's hero photo.
 Listings with professional photography see a 20-40% increase in bookings and command 26% higher nightly rates.

 This article covers 15 actionable design ideas that transform vacation rental spaces while balancing aesthetics with durability, maintenance, and guest appeal.
-Whether you're refreshing a single room or reimagining your entire property, these strategies help you create spaces that drive bookings and command premium rates.
+Whether you're refreshing a single room or reimagining your entire property, these strategies help you create spaces that drive bookings and support premium rates.

 • Design improvements boost bookings by 20-40% while commanding premium rates